-A multinational corporation that was preparing to implement a global wellbeing programme reached out to the Consulting Practice team to analyse member needs and community assets for its global workforce of 10,000 employees located across 80 work sites, including remote field locations.
+A multinational corporation that was preparing to implement a global wellbeing program reached out to the Consulting Practice team to analyze member needs and community assets for its global workforce of 10,000 employees located across 80 work sites, including remote field locations.

-The consulting team conducted member interviews, surveys and focus groups across all locations to collect data that was used to analyse workforce needs.
+The consulting team conducted member interviews, surveys, and focus groups across all locations to collect data that was used to analyze workforce needs.
 In addition, team members examined each community in-depth, identifying relevant community resources and challenges.
-In a mapping exercise, the team matched member needs and challenges to the available resources identified for each location.
+In a mapping exercize, the team matched member needs and challenges to the available resources identified for each location.

-In response to the recommendations from the consulting team, the organisation developed training programmes and resilience resources, as well as adapted the global wellbeing programme to better serve the workforce.
-In addition to being successfully implemented, the global wellbeing programme has experienced high satisfaction levels and robust utilisation.
+In response to the recommendations from the consulting team, the organization developed training programs and resilience resources, as well as adapted the global wellbeing program to better serve the workforce.
+In addition to being successfully implemented, the global wellbeing program has experienced high satisfaction levels and robust utilization.

 This case story is based on a real-life situation, but some details have been modified to maintain confidentiality.